Overture, Scherzo and Finale

-The Overture, Scherzo and Finale (Ouvertüre, Scherzo und Finale) in E major is a work for symphony orchestra by Robert Schumann.
-It is his opus 52, and was written in 1841.
+The Overture, Scherzo and Finale in E major (Ouvertüre, Scherzo und Finale), Op.
+52, is a work for symphony orchestra by Robert Schumann, written in 1841.
 Schumann originally considered it his second symphony.
 The Overture, Scherzo and Finale was received tepidly by critics, was revised in 1845 and published the next year, with a dedication to Johannes Verhulst.

+Instrumentation

+The piece is scored for two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, three trombones, timpani, and strings.

 Structure

 The work is in three movements: